 Can I Use a Cornstarch Alternative?

 A few readers have asked about using arrowroot powder or another cornstarch alternative in this recipe.
-I’ve only made this easy orange chicken recipe as written, so I can’t say for sure if arrowroot or another substitute will give you the same results.
+I’ve only made this recipe as written, so I can’t say for sure if arrowroot or another substitute will give you the same results.

 Can I Use Chicken Thighs?